 Background

 I began seriously thinking about advancing my education in Finance during my economics classes in college.
-My financial professor from the Portfolio Theory and Investment Analysis class ignited my passion for the investment industry and taught me various analytical tools in the financial market to create a sound investment decision.
+My financial professor from the Portfolio Theory and Investment Analysis class ignited my passion for the investment industry when he taught me about the various analytical tools in the financial market needed to create a sound investment decision.
 It was my internship experience at an investment bank that further solidified my interest in the field.
-Being at the forefront of the capital market has exposed me to the financial viability assessment process of companies before any corporate actions and the significant role of the economy in the financial market.
+Being at the forefront of the capital market exposed me to the financial viability assessment process of companies before any corporate actions and helped me see the significant role of the economy in the financial market.

-Besides that, my family background in finance has also more or less contributed to my career and education choices.
+Besides that, my family background in finance has also contributed to my career and education choices.
 Raised in a family working in finance, I am used to having daily discussions about the role of finance in driving business success, which contributed largely to my passion for finance.
-In deciding on my undergraduate major, I discussed it with my father and elder sisters since they learned finance during their tertiary studies.
+In deciding on my undergraduate major, I discussed it with my father and elder sisters since they studied finance during their tertiary studies.
 I then chose economics to grasp the underlying market mechanism is important for me and understand how companies can benefit or be disadvantaged from changes in the economy.

-To achieve my professional aspirations, I realize the need to obtain the fundamental knowledge of economics, which covers how the market system works, and the financial skills to perform portfolio analysis.
-In doing so, I have looked for other opportunities to understand more about fundraising.
+To achieve my professional aspirations to …, I realize I need to obtain fundamental knowledge of economics, which covers how the market system works, and the financial skills to perform a portfolio analysis.
+As a result, I have looked for other opportunities to understand more about fundraising.
 In my junior year, I entered the capital market by interning at the Investment Banking division of a leading brokerage firm in Indonesia.
 During this internship, I helped the team advise a state-owned enterprise for a potential acquisition.
 I collected historical financial data–long-term plans and industry projections–to build financial projections and perform pre-acquisition feasibility studies on the target company.
 I also gathered legal and tax considerations to create an optimal deal structure.
 From this, I got to work on projects involving some of the largest companies in Indonesia and gain skills in corporate valuations, financial modeling, and deal structuring.

 After graduating, I worked as a forensics consultant at PwC and served clients from various sectors.
-In one of my projects, I represented a buy-side multinational company in the due diligence process for an ongoing acquisition deal.
+In one of my projects, I represented a buy-side multinational company during the due diligence process for an ongoing acquisition deal.
 By reviewing transactions of the target company, I managed to identify potential fraudulent transactions, with signs of bribery and corruption, resulting in questionable outstanding receivables.
-I then collected evidence showing that these transactions were conducted with related parties and there were no supporting documents to ensure a transparent and fair business practice in selecting the companies as a subcontractor.
+I collected evidence indicating that these transactions were conducted with related parties and there were no supporting documents to ensure a transparent and fair business practice in selecting the companies as a subcontractor.
 Our team’s findings ended up halting the acquisition plan and prevented over US$50 million potential financial losses for the acquiring company.
-My experience in PwC has equipped me with strong quantitative skills, a structured and analytical thought process, and great attention to details, all of which will allow me to thrive in my postgraduate studies.
+My experience in PwC has equipped me with strong quantitative skills, a structured and analytical thought process, and great attention to detail, all of which will allow me to thrive in my postgraduate studies.

 Plans for Postgraduate Studies

-Despite taking finance courses during and after my undergraduate studies, there are areas that I want to study further in Corporate Finance, such as Capital Structure and Valuation of Assets.
-Obtaining knowledge in these areas would allow me to have technical knowledge in Finance that will be central for analyzing the finances of businesses.
+Despite already taking finance courses during and after my undergraduate studies, there are areas that I want to study further in corporate finance, such as capital structure and valuation of assets.
+Obtaining knowledge in these areas would allow me to have technical financial knowledge that will be central in analyzing the finances of businesses.
 To that end, pursuing a postgraduate degree in Finance will strengthen my knowledge in finance, which will be crucial to analyze my investments and manage my portfolio, among others.